Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 650 Ti 2GB should in theory be a bit faster than the Radeon HD 5750 512MB overall. (explain)
+Memory BandwidthThe GeForce GTX 650 Ti 2GB, in theory, should perform just a bit faster than the Radeon HD 5750 512MB overall. (explain)

-Texel RateThe GeForce GTX 650 Ti 2GB should be much (more or less 136%) faster with regards to AF than the Radeon HD 5750 512MB. (explain)
+Texel RateThe GeForce GTX 650 Ti 2GB will be much (more or less 136%) faster with regards to texture filtering than the Radeon HD 5750 512MB. (explain)

-Pixel RateThe GeForce GTX 650 Ti 2GB will be quite a bit (approximately 33%) more effective at AA than the Radeon HD 5750 512MB, and also able to handle higher resolutions better. (explain)
+Pixel RateThe GeForce GTX 650 Ti 2GB should be much (about 33%) better at full screen anti-aliasing than the Radeon HD 5750 512MB, and will be able to handle higher screen resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison